BenSimmers/create-vite-bootstrapper/README.md

 - nginx for serving the app
 - Docker for containerizing the app
 - makefile for running common tasks

+If you want to create a backend project with the following features, you can choose from the backend template with the following features:
+- TypeScript for type safety and modern JavaScript features
+- Bun a new javascript runtime
+- docker for containerizing the app
+- neonDB for a simple database
+- morgan for logging
+- express for routing
+- helmet for security
+- cors for cross-origin requests

 ## Usage

 ```bash